nathan-contino/nathan-contino.github.io/_posts/2021-09-12-horse-trail-fairy-tale.markdown

 recently passed away.
 May you find good books, fast boats, fine wine, and good company wherever you are now.
 Special thanks to Meg for giving me the push I needed to include a stop at Smith Mountain Lake on our drive from Colorado to the East Coast.
-It wasn't examply on the way, but I'm so very glad we spent a weekend there with Vinnie.
+It wasn't exactly on the way, but I'm so very glad we spent a weekend there with Vinnie.